urbanairship/passtools-api/README.md

 # Feedback

 Please send us any feedback at help@passtools.com.
-We listen carefully to your needs and are working on adding important requested functionality (certificate uploads, push notifications, redemption, internalization, etc..).
+We listen carefully to your needs and are working on adding important requested functionality (web certificate uploads, push notifications, redemption, internalization, etc..).